WebOrigami/docs/content/language/index.md

 The Origami expression language lets you write concise formulas that determine the contents of your site.

 If you're not a programmer, it's roughly equivalent to writing **spreadsheet formulas**.
-If you know JavaScript, Origami is essentially **JavaScript expressions plus paths**.
+If you know JavaScript, Origami is essentially **JavaScript expressions with paths**.

 The language is focused on being the most concise way possible to: